davepinch/pinchy.cc/collections/_fragments/a-vast-orchestration-of-movement.md

 ---
-title: "A vast orchestration of movement"
+title: "a vast orchestration of movement"
 date: 2022-06-25
 ---